Unemployment Insurance Project

 The overwhelming volume of applications paired with implementing new assistance programs under the federal CARES Act has caused significant delays, making the process more confusing for applicants trying to apply.

-The Unemployment Insurance COVID-19 Response Project helps people who have lost work due to COVID-19 understand their eligibility and navigate the application process to receive unemployment benefits and remain financially stable.
+Charlotte Center for Legal Advocacy’s Unemployment Insurance Project helps people who have lost work due to COVID-19 understand their eligibility and navigate the application process to receive unemployment benefits and remain financially stable.

 While Advocacy Center staff cannot help applicants fill out the necessary paperwork, they can answer questions about the process and help applicants understand their rights.